hut34/pyHut/README.md

 # pyHut
-Python library for connecting to a Hut34 data hub
+Python library for connecting to a Hut34 dataHut